Music Unites Jamaica Foundation

 Rosina Christina Moder is also the author and publisher of “tu tu tu tu, Caribbean Beginner’s Work Book for Soprano or Tenor Recorder”.
 She is the first recipient of the international ‘Nikolaus Harnoncourt Prize’, awarded in 2001 by the Canton of Zurich, Switzerland, for her passionate work advancing the musical growth of Jamaica and the wider Caribbean.
 In 2017 the Government of Jamaica bestowed upon her the Order of Distinction, OD, for her “Dedicated Services towards the Development of Music in Jamaica”.

-Janine “Jkuhl” Coombs, BMus
+Janine “Jkuhl” Coombs, MBA

 Janine has been featured on the global news network CNN “The Voices of The Pandemic” reaching over 60 million people worldwide, as well as featured on other international and local television and radio programs.
 Her love of different music genres can be heard fused in her albums “Star Gaze” (2009) and “Sweet Sway” (2020).